What Is Career Planning?

 It is well established that most jobs that pay family-sustaining wages require some post-secondary education (that is, education beyond the high school level).
 By taking the time to plan for your career now, you increase the chances of completing your education and getting the job you want.

 What’s the difference between a job and a career?

 A job is the occupation that you have at any given point in time.
 A career refers to your working life over time, and could include a single job that you stay in for many years, or a series of successive jobs within the same field.
 For example, you may decide to become a seventh-grade math teacher and stay in that job for 20 or 30 years or more, all the while gathering experience and additional training.
 In this case, you could say that your job was a math teacher, and that you also have a career as a math teacher.
 Or, you may decide simply that you want a career in health care.
 You might choose to begin that career as a certified nursing aide and then, with additional education, become a surgical technologist and then a registered nurse.
 It’s important to think about both your short-term and long-term goals.

 Planning Your Career and Educational Goals

-To guide you through this Career Planning unit and its activities, you can use the Career and Education Planning Worksheet.
-As you visit the other pages in this Career Planning unit, you will learn more about your skills, occupations that use those skills, and the education needed for those occupations.
+To guide you through the Career Planning unit and its activities, you can use the Career and Education Planning Worksheet.
+After you complete an activity and the worksheet that goes with it, transfer the key information to this worksheet.
+As you visit the other pages in this unit, you will learn more about your skills, occupations that use those skills, and the education needed for those occupations.
 After you complete an activity, and the worksheet that goes with it, you will then transfer key information to your Career and Education Planning Worksheet.

 Part of career planning is deciding on which action to take based on the information you collect.
 By completing all the worksheets in the Career Planning unit, you will create a Career Plan with specific action steps to take.
 Having this plan will better prepare you to know what information you will need to find in other sections of the website, such as Applying to College and Financial Planning.